JPCMarques/JPCMarques_Old.github.io/_world-building/book-hunters.md

   * The hunter can only gain one ability, if any, from a manuscript.
   * The manuscript can not grant the same ability twice.
   * The ability granted by the manuscript will match the hunter's persona.
-  * There is no limit of attempts an hunter can have to obtain an ability; since they match their persona, if their persona changes, then the ability that wasn't granted can now be under his or hers ability set.
+  * There is no limit of attempts a hunter can have to obtain an ability; since they match their persona, if their persona changes, then the ability that wasn't granted can now be under his or hers ability set.
   * The manuscript does not have to be read in the traditional way; hunters can see, hear, feel and witness the manuscript's content by simple touch.